NightProxy/Night/readme.md

 To deploy this website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/TheTIW/UV-Static`
+1. Clone the repository: `git clone https://github.com/jacksoncraft859/Evasi`
-2. Navigate to the project directory: `cd UV-Static`
+2. Navigate to the project directory: `cd Evasi`
 3. Open the index.html file in a web browser (Cannot be run locally).
 <br><br>